 - Primary Stats: Weapon DPS > Agility > Crit > versatility >= mastery > multistrike > haste

-Agility is way better than any other stat, regardless of gear and talent pick, with the exception of PvP Power.
+Agility is way better than any other stat, regardless of gear and talent pick.

 Feral Druid PvP Build